Douglas571/simple-gallery/readme.md

-#A Simple Gallery
+# A Simple Gallery

-It's just a simple gallery in a html file, download it and run in the browser.
+It's just a simple gallery that I hosted on [github](https://douglas571.github.io/simple-gallery).